fcjbispo/MyITLearning/README.md

+# MyITLearning

-# Full-Stack Developer Training
+## Full-Stack Developer Training

-This repository contains the materials and guidance for a comprehensive Full-Stack Developer training program.
-The goal is to guide learners through modern JavaScript, frontend development (React), backend development (Node.js), UX/Design fundamentals, and integration with AI tools.
+This repository contains the starting materials and guidance for a comprehensive Full-Stack Developer training program.
+This initial course will cover the basics for modern JavaScript, frontend development (React), backend development (Node.js), UX/Design fundamentals, and integration with AI tools.

 This course will use itself as a case study for the training program.
-The goal is to, when trainging, create a single platform for IT training Generative AI developers in unknown areas in order to be familiar with the AI Agents working on developmend stacks, or else, the final project of the course its own training platform.
+The goal is to, when training, create a single platform to training Generative AI developers in unknown technologies in order to be familiar with it when developing with AI Agents support, or else, the course's final project isfinal its own training platform.

 This project aims to be a self-training platform to gather missing skills to use when developing with AI Agents support.

+The project will be implemented using layers implemented with branches, each one for a specific topic, technology or stack.
+Initially JavaScript and NodeJS will be covered.
+Further branches will be created for other stacks or the project evolution itself.

 ## Why this project?